 If you've gone to the trouble of saving for a down payment, taking out a loan and buying a house, you might as well take the necessary steps to maintain it.
 Much like with anything that takes time to acquire, it's foolish to build towards something you aren't willing to protect.

-Unfortunately, safeguarding your home against unexpected calamity isn't as simple as just buying a homeowners insurance policy.
+Unfortunately, safeguarding your home against unexpected calamity may not be as simple as just buying a homeowners insurance policy.
 What homeowners insurance actually covers will vary from policy to policy, and many policies fail to cover one of the biggest risks your home can face: extreme weather.

 What homeowners insurance typically won't cover